 The Northern Powerhouse

 Manchester has, of course, historically been highly significant to the apparel industry.
 Its rich industrial heritage birthed its alias of Cottonopolis, a proud moniker still touted today in honour of the city’s reputation as a textile powerhouse during the Industrial Revolution.
-The city has now seen a resurgence in the textile industry, which has been predicted to create thousands of jobs in the next few years.
+The city has now seen a resurgence in the textile industry, which has created thousands of jobs over the past few years.

 The Retail Experience

 It was thought just a couple of years ago that the high street was rapidly on its way out, with the threat of online retail too much for bricks and mortar to compete with.
-However, as Amazon blaze a trail opening their first ever physical bookstores, omnichannel has become the valuable new retail challenge in 2017.
-So as brands look for more ways to connect with consumers and stand out in a crowded online space saturated with similar messages, some Manchester e-tailers are giving added credence to the belief that there may be a reverse or slowing-down of that threat.
+However, as Amazon blazes a trail opening its first ever physical bookstores, omnichannel has become the valuable new retail challenge.
+So, as brands look for more ways to connect with consumers and stand out in a crowded online space saturated with similar messages, some Manchester e-tailers are giving added credence to the belief that there may be a reverse or slowing-down of that threat.

 Understanding the Audience

 The owners of Manchester’s most prevalent brands are forces to be reckoned with.
-They understand their audience inside out; the generation Z shoppers who have a sound grasp of the technology they grew up with and a natural affinity with the glamorous, uncomplicated influencers they want to emulate, from bloggers to reality TV stars.
-They want a shortcut to the latest trends without having to wait long enough to be over them or part with much of their cash.
+They understand their audience inside out; the generation Z shoppers who have a perfect grasp of the technology they grew up with and a natural affinity with the glamorous, uncomplicated influencers they want to emulate, from bloggers to reality TV stars.
+They want a shortcut to the latest trends, without having to wait long for them to reach the high street, or part with much of their cash.
 Umar Kumani at Pretty Little Thing is the son of Boohoo co-founder Mahmud Kamani, who previously founded a multi-million-pound textiles business, and has demonstrated a similar knack to his father for building an online brand for the twenty-something market.

 Nitin Passi of Missguided is also part of a fashion dynasty, his father being the owner of a design house which supplied high street brands including Topshop.
 In The Style’s Adam Frisby started the brand from his bedroom after working in a bank and capitalised on the opportunity to work with the new breed of reality TV influencers, taking a social media-centric marketing approach to build a customer base which has now been adopted by many other brands who have followed suit.

 For some of Manchester’s online fast fashion brands, conquering the UK market is no longer enough.
-Boohoo recently bought out US fast fashion behemoth Nasty Gal and their shares soared, having also acquired a stake in Pretty Little Thing at the end of last year.
-They were subsequently announced as one of the fastest-growing fashion businesses in the world, and with projected sales of £3 billion within seven years, their plans for international expansion seem to know no bounds.
+Back when Boohoo bought out US fast fashion behemoth Nasty Gal, its shares soared.
+It was subsequently announced as one of the fastest-growing fashion businesses in the world, and with projected sales of £3 billion within seven years, Boohoo’s plans for international expansion seem to know no bounds.

-At Return, we understand fast fashion.
+At Return, we understand how to transform your business’s marketing strategy regardless of your sector.
 Whether you need to drive sales though paid search and social, increase your organic visibility or raise brand awareness, we can help.
-Contact us today for a chat.
+Contact us today for a chat